LevinJ/cluttered_mnist_sequence/README.md

 Note that training sample number is 60k and evaluation sample number is 10k

-Below are the charts that demonstrates the image transforamtion done by spatial transformer sub-netowrk, which is automatically learned by back propogation.
+Below are the charts that demonstrate the image transformation  done by spatial transformer sub-network, which is automatically learned by back propagation.

 ![vis_1](./images/visualization_1.PNG)